 - Improve quality of care before, during and after kidney transplantation.

-- Create greater equity in access to a kidney transplant by addressing social determinants of health and other barriers to care.
+- Create greater access to a kidney transplant by addressing social determinants of health and other barriers to care.

 - Identify more living donors and assist potential living donors through the donation process.